factorio-realms/factorio-im-assistant/README.md

 1. Download source from github
 2. Open factorio-im-assistant.sln by Visual Studio 14 or later.
-3. Choose Release target.
+3. Choose Release configuration.
 (Important!!
 For easy debuging, debug version is targeting to nodepad.exe instead of factorio.exe.
 So debug version not works.)

 Usage
 -----